adityavm/stylelint-at-rule-no-children/README.md

 ## Usage

+Install the package:

+`npm i stylelint-at-rule-no-children`

-Add `adityavm/stylelint-at-rule-no-children` to your `.stylelintrc`, like so:
+Add the plugin and rule to your `.stylelintrc`, like so:
 ```
 {
   ...
   plugins: [
     ...
-    "adityavm/stylelint-at-rule-no-children",
+    "stylelint-at-rule-no-children",
   ],
   rules: {
     ...
-    "adityavm/stylelint-at-rule-no-children": [{ <options> }],
+    "aditayvm/at-rule-no-children": [{ <options> }],
   }
 }
 ```